 2. Are any of the sub-scores for either survey especially interesting or relevant for your study?
 If you want to know about learnability, for example, choose SUS; or if you want to know about information quality, choose PSSUQ.

 3. Think about tester fatigue.
 PSSUQ is a longer and more complex survey, and therefore puts greater cognitive stress on testers.
-If your test already has lots of tasks or is highly complex or difficult, it will probably be better to use SUS (or pare down tasks or questions elsewhere).
+If your test already has lots of tasks or is highly complex or difficult, like with thorough e-commerce usability studies, it will probably be better to use SUS (or pare down tasks or questions elsewhere).

 Beyond these factors, which one you choose is essentially a matter of personal preference.
 Just make sure to stick with the same one, so you can benchmark your performance over time and against competitors.

 What about SUPR-Q!?: Yet another way to measure your usability testing!

 Reference: SUS and PSSUQ question lists